Assing96/CS-for-Business-Analytics/README.md

 " # Section 2-------------------------------------------------------------------------------------------------------------"

 - In Section 1 of the code, the data is imported and cleaned to increase the effectiveness of the algorithm.
 The cleaning procedure is explained under methods in the paper.
 - In Section 2 of the code, all the neccessary methods and function is created.
 The core methods to look for are `binaryMatrix`, `minHashing`, `LSH` and `Replicate`.
+The clustering algorithm is used under `Replicate`.